-Leep Water is applying for a variation based on the unserved criterion.
-Anglian Water has provided a letter, dated 9 August 2023, confirming that, in its view, the Site is unserved.
-Satellite images show no pre-existing buildings or infrastructure.
+Leep Water is applying under the unserved criterion.
+Anglian Water provided a letter, dated 4 December 2023, confirming that, in its view, the Site is unserved for water and sewerage services.
+The maps show a brownfield Site.
+Existing commercial buildings appear both on the Site maps and satellite imaging.
+The demolition of existing buildings is stipulated in the planning permission.